franciscovalentecastro/RipserOnR/README.md

 # RipserOnR

-A parser for the output of the C++ library Ripser for calculating Vietoris–Rips persistence barcodes so it can be used easily with the TDA library in R.
+A parser for the output of the C++ library Ripser that calculates the Vietoris–Rips persistence barcodes.
+This makes it easier to be used with the TDA library in R.

 # Download the Files